nagasudhirpulla/taming_python/blog/skills/create_sequences_with_range_function.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision

-Range is a python built-in **sequence generator** function in python through which we can generate sequences
+Range is a python built-in **sequence generator** function through which we can generate sequences

 These sequences can be used in for loops and many other situations